jglovier/jekyll-boilerplate/README.md

 These are just some super basic things I find myself often doing at the beginning of many new Jekyll setups.

+Note: this boilerplate is more for Jekyll powered sites than blogs.

 ## Usage

 ### Setup